We can...

 Other items are rulers, painting materials and drawing tools that break or wear out.

-Because having a classroom budgets would allow a teacher to plan for today, tomorrow and for the future, it should be one of the most important things we can do.
+Because having a classroom budgets would allow a teacher to plan for today, tomorrow and for the future, it is one of the most important things we can work towards.

-The amount of money deposited into an individual's account, supervised by a principal, should be based on the number of students in the class with special consideration given to students with special needs.
+An individual teacher's bank account, supervised by a principal, should be established and based on the number of students enrolled in the class with special consideration given to students with special needs.

 How much does it cost, who will pay for it, and can it be done?